-Exceptional falls in fertility were observed in Japan, South Korea and Taiwan, following the rapid socioeconomic changes and expansion of education opportunities for women (Frejka, Jones, and Sardon 2010; Raymo et al. 2015).
-Diverging cohort fertility patterns within the region may be attributed to different government interventions aimed at boosting fertility (e.g. Estévez-Abe and Naldini 2016; Gauthier 2016), as well as persisting inequalities in the gender division of labor and slow-changing normative contexts (Hertog and Kan 2019; McDonald 2009).
-Exacerbating the tension between work and family responsibilities, these drivers are often mentioned as reducing cohort fertility levels among Southern European countries.
-Institutional rigidities and the lack of a coherent system of policies supporting work-family reconciliation are key factors contributing to the increasingly vulnerable position of young people and their slow transition to adulthood (Billari 2018; Tanturri 2016).
+Another example is provided by East and South-East Asian countries, which have witnessed exceptional falls in fertility, following the rapid socioeconomic changes and expansion of education opportunities for women (Frejka, Jones, and Sardon 2010; Raymo et al. 2015).
+For these countries we observe diverging cohort fertility patterns, with Japan showing an earlier onset of cohort fertility decline compared to other countries in the region, and South Korea being the only country in the region to display sustained cohort fertility levels of at least 1.50 children per woman.
+Such intra-regional discrepancies may be attributed to different government interventions (e.g. Estévez-Abe and Naldini 2016; Gauthier 2016), persisting inequalities in the gender division of labor and slow-changing normative contexts (Hertog and Kan 2019; McDonald 2009).

 Our study also shows that only few countries which ‘lose’ replacement fertility end up to regain it.
 Clear exceptions are USA and Norway, which display a certain degree of heterogeneity in their fertility pathways, reflecting contextual differences between geographic regions.
 Recovery patterns may be due to the influence of immigrant fertility in the USA (Choi 2014; Coleman 2006).
 In the case of Norway, sustained replacement fertility may also be explained by generous welfare provisions and widespread gender equality at the societal level (Kravdal 2016).

+4.2 Main contributions and further research directions

 The contributions of this paper are both substantive and methodological.
 The case studies have focused on two paired comparisons at the low and higher end of the fertility spectrum among developed countries.
 But perhaps the greatest potential value in this paper is in demonstrating how the visualization can be decoded and applied to understanding and comparing many other populations.
 Further methodological developments based on this approach are possible using an interactive app which we have produced, and hope to develop further.
-The contour lines in our visualizations were based on CFRs calculated from period ASFRs, rather than CFRs calculated from cohorts directly, and it would be useful to compare these period-based CFR estimates with real CFRs.
-Because we use contour lines to represent one attribute over age and time, and colour/shade to represent other attributes, our visualizations are effectively representations of four dimensional data (age, time and the two attributes ASFR and CRF); we consider this a powerful form of visualization but recognise the complexity of such images can pose a limitation/challenge as well as opportunity, and is possibly at the limits of the level of complexity of information which can be effectively conveyed on screen or page.
+The contour lines in our visualizations were based on pseudo-CCFRs calculated from period ASFRs, rather than CCFRs calculated from cohorts directly, and it would be useful to compare these period-based pseudo-CCFR estimates with real CCFRs.
+Because we use contour lines to represent one attribute over age and time, and colour/shade to represent other attributes, our visualizations are effectively representations of four dimensional data (age, time and the two attributes ASFR and pseudo-CCRF); we consider this a powerful form of visualization but recognise the complexity of such images can pose a limitation/challenge as well as opportunity, and is possibly at the limits of the level of complexity of information which can be effectively conveyed on screen or page.
 Further research to understand how easy or challenging users find information conveyed in this way is welcomed.

 The associated online app facilitates the selection of specific countries and compare associated attributes within the visualization, allowing interactive three dimensional representations of the data surfaces to be created.
 The app also includes options to select different colour palettes, as well as to add, remove and shift the fertility milestones being represented with the contours.
 We hope that the enhancement of the Lexis surface we present in this paper and the associated app will facilitate the understanding of fertility patterns within and across populations, as well as other forms of complex demographic data.